 Moscow's metro system has introduced Face Pay, a facial recognition-based cashless, cardless and phoneless system spread across 240 stations.
 Passengers will only need to look at a camera to travel.

-Moscow mayor Sergey Sobyanin boasted that the city 'is the first in the world to introduce Face Pay on such a scale.
+Moscow mayor Sergey Sobyanin welcomed the initiative by boasting the city 'is the first in the world to introduce Face Pay on such a scale.
 The technology is new and very complex, we will continue to work on improving it.'

-However, activists are concerned about possible privacy abuse and the potential for surveillance and social control.
-The system is 'a good pretext to put cameras at the turnstiles' an activist group from told the New York Times.
+However, activists are concerned about possible privacy abuse and the system's potential for surveillance and social control.
+Face Pay is 'a good pretext to put cameras at the turnstiles' an activist group from Moscow told the New York Times.

 In March 2022, the BBC reported that protestors against Russia's invasion of Ukraine were likely being identified by the Moscow Metro's facial recognition system.